sethlunas/algorithm-mastery/01-two-sum/README.md

     Only one valid answer exists.

-Follow-up: Can you come up with an algorithm that is less than O(n2) time complexity?
+Follow-up: Can you come up with an algorithm that is less than O(n^2) time complexity?

+Source: Leetcode